SinglePages/NeuralNetworks/Source/Sections/02-Ethics.m4.md

 ## Strategies

-Here are some questions you can ask to prevent running into trouble (from [Practical Data Ethics](https://ethics.fast.ai)):
+Here are some questions you can ask to prevent running into trouble:

+- General Questions:

-- Should we even be doing this?
+    + Should we even be doing this?
+    + What might be the accuracy of a simple non-ML alternative?
+    + What processes will we use to handle appeals/mistakes?
+    + How diverse is our team?

+- Data Questions:

+    + Is our data valid for its intended use?
-- What bias is in the data?
+    + What bias could be in our data?
 (All data contains bias.)
-- Can the code and data be audited?
+    + How could we minimize bias in our data and model?
+    + How should we “audit” our code and data?

+- Impact Questions:

-- What are errors rates for different sub-groups?
+    + Do we expect different errors rates for different sub-groups in the data?
-- What is the accuracy of a simple rule-based alternative?
-- What processes are in place to handle appeals/mistakes?
-- How diverse is the team?
+    + What are likely misinterpretations of the results and what can be done to prevent those misinterpretations?
+    + How might we impinge individuals' privacy and/or anonymity?

 When should you ask these questions?
 The Markkula Center for Applied Ethics recommends scheduling regular meeting in which you perform ethical risk sweeping.
 See their [Ethical Toolkit](https://www.scu.edu/ethics-in-technology-practice/ethical-toolkit/ "Ethical Toolkit - Markkula Center for Applied Ethics") for more information.